 Can I also use Glyssen to record the Old Testament?

-Yes, Glyssen is essentially usable for dramatized recording of all 66 books of the Bible.
-However, for some OT books, some aspects of Glyssen may not yet work as well as you desire.
-In the Psalms, Glyssen does not yet provide a way to assign different narrators based on the psalmist (when identified).
-Most prophetic books are more difficult for Glyssen to process as multi-voice because there are different ways of interpreting the nested quotes and dealing with self-quotes, and passages with the narrator referring to himself in the third person, etc. For those books, we suggest recording the text using a single voice actor.
+Yes, Glyssen can be used to prepare a script for all 66 books of the Bible.
+However, the reference text for the Old Testament is still being tweaked.
+Most prophetic books are more difficult to process as multi-voice because there are different ways of interpreting the nested quotes and dealing with self-quotes, and passages with the narrator referring to himself in the third person, etc. If this proves too difficult, you could recording the text using a single voice actor.

 Can I get a clip list?

 Yes.
 That is one of the options when exporting from Glyssen.

 Can I do ‘incremental publishing’, recording new books every few years?

 We’re still discussing possible best practices for that process.
 Contact us with your thoughts.
 Nothing in Glyssen specifically prevents this, but there are likely going to be some special challenges that need to be addressed.

 Does Glyssen support dramatized (i.e., with music and sound effects) audio Scriptures?